Terry Johnson

 Bio- and Immunoengineering Track Lead and Advisor

-Mustafa O. Guler is an Associate Senior Instructional Professor at the Pritzker School of Molecular Engineering at the University of Chicago.
+Mustafa O. Guler is a Senior Instructional Professor at the Pritzker School of Molecular Engineering at the University of Chicago.
 He is a fellow of the Royal Society of Chemistry (FRSC), UK.
 He has served as an editor or editorial board member for several journals including Scientific Reports, RSC Advances, Molecules, and BBA Advances.

 Guler received his PhD from Northwestern University, Department of Chemistry, and worked as a postdoctoral research fellow at the School of Medicine, Institute for Bionanotechnology for Medicine at Northwestern University.
 Later, he worked as a professor of materials science and nanotechnology at Bilkent University.
 He is an author of several scientific journal articles, books, book chapters, patents, and communications in international conferences.